Theory of basic human values: Portrait Values Questionnaire

 The Portrait Values Questionnaire (PVQ) has been developed as an alternative to the SVS.
 The PVQ has been created primarily for children from 11–14, however, it has also shown to produce coherent results when given to adults.
 In comparison to the SVS the PVQ relies on indirect reporting.
 Hereby, the respondent is asked to compare himself/herself (gender-matched) with short verbal portraits of 40 different people.
 After each portrait the responded has to state how similar he or she is to the portrait person ranging from "very much like me" to "not like me at all".
 This way of research allows to how the individual actually acts rather than research what values are important to an individual.
 Similar to the SVS the portraits for each value varies according to the conceptual breath.

 Ordering and group differences

 The order of Schwartz's traits are substantially stable amongst adults over time.
-Migrant's values tend to change when they move to a new country, but the order of preferences is still quite stable.
+Migrants' values tend to change when they move to a new country, but the order of preferences is still quite stable.
 Parenthood often causes women to shift their values towards stability and away from openness-to-change, but this change does not typically occur in fathers.

 In general, men are found to value achievement, self-direction, hedonism, and stimulation more than women, while women value benevolence, universality and tradition higher.